Update on the Negotiations with GAGE/AFT

 How was the election conducted?

 The election was done by a secret ballot conducted by the American Arbitration Association.
 The election was decided by a majority of those eligible Graduate Student Assistants who actually vote in the election.
-Electioneering will be prohibited within 100 feet of any voting location.
+The election followed an April 2018 agreement between the University and GAGE/AFT, which creates a framework recognizing that graduate students’ relationship with the University is fundamentally an educational one, while also responding to their desire to have a stronger voice in the terms of their service as Graduate Student Assistants.

 Who was eligible to vote in the election?